 - As you go through the week, ask yourself the same question at the start of each day.
 Your Wait or Delegate tasks will move over into your daily To-Do list as they become priority tasks.

 Simplify ruthlessly.
 Eliminate and delegate the unnecessary tasks.
 Try to select only a few must-do tasks for each day.
 If you complete them with time to spare, then you can make headway on your Wait or Delegate list.
 I’d advocate for occasionally just taking the rest of the day off-- keep you fresh, motivated, and efficient.

 Want to start implementing this kickass task list?
-Click the button below to download a handy little To-Do template and get started.
+We created a handy little free To-Do template to get you started!

 Creative Community Developer at Snapfluence.